Guinness Foreign Extra Stout: History

 Guinness West India Porter, the direct predecessor of Foreign Extra Stout, was first exported from the St. James's Gate Brewery in Dublin in 1801.
 The product was formulated for Irish immigrant workers in the Caribbean.
 The beer was brewed solely in the cooler months between October and April in order to reduce acidification, and was matured in large wooden vats for up to two years, which gave the finished product greater stability.
 To survive the long journey overseas, which was then taken by ship, it was brewed with extra hops and a higher alcohol content, which acted as natural preservatives for the beer.
 Exported in barrels, the product was then bottled locally, which helped to reduce costs.
 The 1801 recipe included 73 per cent pale malt and 27 per cent brown malt.

 The first recorded shipment of the beer to the United States was in 1817.
-In 1827, the first official shipment of Guinness on the African continent arrived in Sierra Leone.
+The first official shipment of Guinness to Africa arrived in Sierra Leone in 1827.
 The beer was renamed Foreign Extra Stout from around 1849 onwards.
 The first recorded exports to South East Asia began in the 1860s.

 FES accounted for around five per cent of all Guinness production at the turn of the twentieth century, with two-thirds destined for Australia and the United States, where it was largely used as a medicinal product.
 Australia remained the single largest export market for the product until 1910, when it was eclipsed by the United States.
 Due to the expense of importation, FES was a premium product, retailing for double the price of domestic stouts.
 Total production had reached 105,000 hogsheads by 1912.

 The American trade was disrupted by the onset of World War I and then discontinued entirely with the introduction of Prohibition.
 The product was not popular when it returned in the 1930s, as drinkers now preferred the lighter and cheaper Guinness Extra Stout.
 Following discontinuation of export during World War II, FES did not return to the United States until 1956, but this was to prove unsuccessful, and the beer was withdrawn shortly afterwards.